cicd-tutorials/feedback/README.md

 <!-- TODO: Intro to application tier -->

 The application tier of the application is implemented with Django in [back-end](./back-end) directory.
-Django is a Python web framework that could be used to implement both presentation and the application tiers.
-In this project it implements the application programming interface (API) and provides an administrator panel for managing the data it stores in the database.
+[Django](https://www.djangoproject.com/) is a Python web framework that could be used to implement both presentation and the application tiers as well as managing the data tier.
+In this project it implements the application programming interface (API), handles interaction with the database, and provides an administrator panel for managing the data stored in the database.

 <!-- TODO: more detailed description of the server and how it is executed and connected to UI and DB -->